magepeopleteam/mage-eventpress/readme.txt

 `

 ### Event Add To Cart Section ShortCode:
-You can show Event Cart Section with Ticket type & extra servive list anywhere in your website by using the below shortcode. example 👉[See Demo](https://demo.vaincode.com/mage-event/event-add-to-cart-section/)👈:
+The Event Cart Section shortcode allows you to display a list of tickets and extra services anywhere on your website.
+This is a great way to make sure your visitors can easily find the information they need when planning an event.

+To use the Event Cart Section shortcode, simply copy and paste the following code into the desired location on your website:. example 👉[See Demo](https://demo.vaincode.com/mage-event/event-add-to-cart-section/)👈:
 `
 [event-add-cart-section event=EventID]

 `

 ### Event City List ShortCode:
-Display the City List which is used in the event anywhere in your website by using below shortcode. example 👉[City List Demo](https://demo.vaincode.com/mage-event/event-city-list/)👈:
+You can display the City List by using the shortcode below anywhere on your website.
+This will come in handy for events that are taking place in different cities. example 👉[City List Demo](https://event.mage-people.com/events-city-list/)👈:
 `
 [event-city-list]

 `

 ### Event Speaker List ShortCode:
-Display Event Speaker List Any Post or Page by using the below Shortcode.. example 👉[View Demo](https://demo.vaincode.com/mage-event/speaker-list/)👈:
+Our shortcode allows you to easily display a list of speakers for any event on any post or page.
+Simply use the below shortcode to display the list. example 👉[View Demo](https://event.mage-people.com/speakers/)👈:
 `
 [event-speaker-list event=EventID]